t51820/dotfiles/README.md

 ## Attribution

-`constellationz/dotfiles` is licensed under the MIT license.
+`dotfiles` is licensed under the MIT license.